 Police find getaway car used in escape of 4 Georgia inmates

-ATLANTA, Ga.
-(Atlanta News First) - Police have found the car that four Bibb County Detention Center inmates used to escape from the facility, according to the county’s sheriff’s office.
+ATLANTA (WANF/Gray News) - Police have found the car that four Bibb County Detention Center inmates used to escape from the facility, WANF reports.

-The office’s criminal intelligence and special response team units located the blue Dodge Challenger in a Biomat USA parking lot in Macon.
+The Bibb County Sheriff’s Office’s criminal intelligence and special response team units found the blue Dodge Challenger in a Biomat USA parking lot in Macon.
 Sheriff David Davis said he appreciates community tips and every lead is being investigated.

-RELATED: Reward grows as manhunt continues for 4 inmates who escaped Georgia jail

 The escaped inmates include: